llvm-mos/llvm-mos/README.md

 # LLVM-MOS

-This directory and its sub-directories contain source code for LLVM-MOS, an experiment to support the MOS 65xx series of microprocessors as first-class targets within the LLVM architecture.
+LLVM-MOS is a LLVM fork supporting the MOS 65xx series of microprocessors.

 ```C
 #include <stdio.h>